dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 ## Let's Encrypt highlights

 Let's Encrypt is quite different than most traditional certificate authorities.
-Here are a few relevant notes and limitations that you may want to keep in mind, before requesting one of their SSL certificates:
+Here are a few relevant notes and limitations that you may want to keep in mind before requesting one of their SSL certificates:

 - Let's Encrypt only issues [domain-validated](/articles/ssl-certificates-types/) SSL certificates.
 There is no plan to support OV or EV certificates.
 - Let's Encrypt supports both single-name and wildcard names.
-- A single Let's Encrypt certificate can include up to 100 SAN names, names can be an enumeration of either single-name, wildcard names or both.
+- A single Let's Encrypt certificate can include up to 100 SAN names; names can be an enumeration of either single-name, wildcard names or both.
-- Let's Encrypt certificates have fixed expiration period of 90 days.
+- Let's Encrypt certificates have a fixed expiration period of 90 days.
 It's not possible to request a certificate with a longer expiration, therefore it won't be possible to obtain 1-year or [multi-year](/articles/can-multi-year-ssl-certificates) SSL certificates.
 - Although Let's Encrypt is a new authority, their SSL certificates are [compatible with major browsers](https://letsencrypt.org/docs/certificate-compatibility/) and [trusted by all major root programs](https://letsencrypt.org/2018/08/06/trusted-by-all-major-root-programs.html).
 - Let's Encrypt certificates are domain-validated.
 The most common validation mechanisms are DNS-based and HTTP-based.
 They do not support traditional [email-based validation](/articles/ssl-certificates-email-validation).
 - Let's Encrypt is currently [rate-limiting](https://letsencrypt.org/docs/rate-limits/) requests.
 Make sure to understand their limits before requesting a large number of certificates.